 The following Competition practice note provides comprehensive and up to date legal information covering:

 The merger control rules of the UK are contained in the Enterprise Act 2002, as amended.
 Under the UK merger control rules, the Competition and Markets Authority (CMA) has jurisdiction to review both completed and anticipated merger transactions provided there is a ‘relevant merger situation’.
-The UK rules do not generally apply to mergers in relation to which the European Commission has exclusive jurisdiction under the EU Merger Regulation.

 Three conditions must be met for a ‘relevant merger situation’ to exist: